agrublev/ucsb-vue/README.md

 ## Step 5

-Replace the returned object in the data function with this object
+Add the following JSON object to the data return statement inside the App.vue

 ```javascript
 {